-- Cloud FinOps: As organisations embrace the automated scalability of cloud native applications, there is an increasing need for enhanced visibility into, and financial rigor of, the cloud environment.
+- Cloud FinOps: As organizations embrace the automated scalability of cloud native applications, there is an increasing need for enhanced visibility into, and financial rigor of, the cloud environment.
 Establishing a FinOps function where finance, the business and IT come together to provide financially smart architectures and codified governance practices can unlock new horizons of business insight.

-In closing, what is most interesting about the results of this survey is that the top priorities for CFOs are not specifically finance or transaction related in nature, but are centered more around technology, security, data, automation, and areas that are going to enable finance groups to become next-generation finance organisations and to operate in a technology-enabled manner driven by data.
-These issues certainly are areas in which the CFO should be partnering with their CIO and CTO colleagues to build in the right capabilities to enable these areas to be developed and grow successfully within the finance organisation.
-Said another way, these things can’t happen within finance without involvement from the CIO organisation, so CIOs should strive for a collaboration partnership to ensure that they’re supporting their CFOs and finance organisations in the right manner.
+In closing, what is most interesting about the results of this survey is that the top priorities for CFOs are not specifically finance or transaction related in nature, but are centered more around technology, security, data, automation, and areas that are going to enable finance groups to become next-generation finance organizations and to operate in a technology-enabled manner driven by data.
+These issues certainly are areas in which the CFO should be partnering with their CIO and CTO colleagues to build in the right capabilities to enable these areas to be developed and grow successfully within the finance organization.
+Said another way, these things can’t happen within finance without involvement from the CIO organization, so CIOs should strive for a collaboration partnership to ensure that they’re supporting their CFOs and finance organizations in the right manner.

 Interested in learning more?
 Further insights and our full report, Security, Data, Analytics, Automation, Flexible Work Models and ESG Define Finance Priorities, are available at Protiviti.com/FinanceSurvey.
 And to read more about key technology challenges companies are facing, as well as new and emerging developments from our research projects, visit our Technology Insights blog.